junmindereal/nvim/README.md

 ---

-If you have an issue with Python provider, Install Pythong.
+If you have an issue with Python provider, Install Python.
 In my case I install Python 3.8

 ```shell
 brew install python@3.8
 ```

-Then install python provider for neovim
+Then install Python provider for Neovim

 ```shell
 python3 -m pip install --user --upgrade pynvim